 Canal de Roanne à Digion

 This canal runs parallel to the Loire and was built in the period 1827-1838 to enable inland navigation from Digoin to Roanne.
 It is 55 kilometers long and has 10 locks to bridge the height difference of 37.27 meters.
 It was once intended to continue the canal and connect it to the Rhône via the Givors Canal.
 This never happened because other means of transport became commonplace.
 Now it is a quiet canal for recreational boating.
+In Digoin you can take a boat trip on this canal, possibly accompanied by lunch.
+You can also rent a boat yourself to discover the canal, without a sailing license.

 Cascade de Pisserotte – Arfeuilles